-A non-shedding, designer dog breed, the Zuchon is a mix of Shih Tzu and Bichon Frise.
+A non-shedding designer dog breed, the Zuchon is a mix of Shih Tzu and Bichon Frise.
 This breed is also known by the names of Shichon and Teddy Bear Zuchon (no surprise there, it’s such an easy mistake to make).
-Yet, no matter what you call it, this dog will melt your heart and make a wonderful addition to your family.
+Yet, no matter what you choose to call it, this dog will melt your heart and make a wonderful addition to your family.
 Zuchon’s fit into every home and fill them with joy.
 That’s a fact.
 You can look it up.

 A designer dog breed, the Zuchon is a mix of Shih Tzu and Bichon Frise.

 The result of crossbreeding a Shih Tzu and Bichon Frise, the Zuchon is a hybrid dog.
 The first generation is a true cross while successive breeding of the original puppies will eventually result in a more standardized look and temperament.
 For now, it’s difficult to predict which traits the Zuchon will inherent from its parents.
 Every pup is different.
 However, as time goes on a breeders develop more standardized Zuchons through subsequent generations of Zuchons bred with each other, this will change.

 Intelligent and eager to please, the Zuchon is trainable because he is so easy going.